Education in Karnataka: Baccalaureate education

+Government of India through Central Universities Act 2009 established Central University of Karnataka at Kalburgi 2009.
+This university act as beacon of education and providing equal education and opportunity to rural population of kalburgi and undeveloped district of Karnataka.
+Here many students are come to study form different parts of country.

 There are 481 degree colleges that are run under the jurisdiction of the universities in the state — Bangalore University, Kuvempu University, Mysore University, Mangalore University, Gulbarga University, and Karnatak University.
 Deemed universities such as Christ University, Manipal University also exist.
 Apart from these, there is the Visvesvaraya Technological University which oversees many of the engineering colleges in the state.

 The medical colleges in the state are run under the jurisdiction of the Rajiv Gandhi University of Health Sciences.
 Some of these baccalaureate colleges are accredited with the status of a deemed university which grants them independence in chalking out their own syllabus and awarding degrees on their own.
 There are 123 engineering, 35 medical, and 40 dental colleges in the state.

 The state has four universities offering courses related to agriculture:University of Agricultural Sciences, Dharwad, University of Agricultural Sciences, Bangalore, University of Agricultural Sciences, Raichur and University of Agricultural and Horticultural Sciences, Shimoga.
 The state has set up a Karnataka Veterinary, Animal and Fisheries Sciences University at Bidar.

 Other universities established by the state government are Kannada University, Karnataka State Open University, and Karnataka State Women's University.